BitC3t/CSF222_DiSCo/README.md

 # CSF222_DiSCo

-# Optimization of University Course Allocation
+# Optimizing University Course Assignments through Adaptive Perfect Matching

 ## Description

-The project aims to compare different algorithms for course allocation within a university.
+This project serves to be a scalable and adaptive framework for the CS F222 assignment.
+The project aims to optimize the assignment of courses to professors using an adaptive perfect matching algorithm, while comparing different algorithms for course allocation within a university.
 Two approaches, the Hungarian Algorithm and a Brute-force method, are implemented.

 ## Implementation